 1. April 2018.
 As the larger of Hanoi’s two city lakes, Ho Tay (West Lake) is a much more subdued affair than pretty Hoan Kiem, with its temple, turtle tower and pretty, landscaped gardens.
 But Ho Tay is well worth checking out with a handful of interesting sights and a seventeen-kilometer shore length that makes for some excellent walking routes.
 Start your journey here at the smaller, neighboring Truch Bach Lake.

-2. Ho Tay Lake, April 2018.
+2. April 2018.
 The entire lake was enveloped in a sinister gloom on the day of my visit to Ho Tay.
 Gone were all the tourists of Hoan Kiem for the most part, just the odd fisherman, fruit vendor and plenty of sittin’ doin’ nothins.

-4. Ho Tay Lake, April 2018.
+4. April 2018.
 Be sure to stop for an ice cream at the lake’s little parlor, just a minute’s walk from the American War Memorial.
 The stone benches outside are usually filled with locals.